zaurshamilov-bit/airweave/README.md

 ## Overview

-Airweave simplifies the process of making your data searchable.
-Whether you have structured or unstructured data, Airweave helps you break it into processable entities, store the data in graph and vector databases, and retrieve it via your own **agent** or any **search mechanism**.
+Airweave simplifies the process of making information retrievable for your agent.
+Whether you have structured or unstructured data, Airweave helps you break it into processable entities, store the data and make it retrievable through [REST and MCP endpoints](https://docs.airweave.ai).

 ## Quick Start